scottosx/SpectraStrobe-Envelope-Follower/README.md

 There you go!
 Instant (nearly so) light show for your enjoyment.
 Other audio editors or DAWs will work in a similar way.

 You will also want at least 2db of headroom in your soundtrack to allow for the light signals.
-Use normalize in your editor to reduce the gain to this level if necessary.
+Use normalize in your editor to reduce the gain to this level before applying the plugin if necessary.